sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 One of the best parts of building with React is discovering new and awesome open source components to use.
 Rather than throwing the [kitchen](https://github.com/karl1992/awesome-react-components-all) [sink](https://github.com/enaqx/awesome-react#components) at you, here's a curated list of React component and component libraries I think are truly awesome.

 Not sure where to start?
-Check out the list of [Awesome React Boilerplates](/awesome-react-boilerplates) for a solid starting point for your React-based apps.
+Check out the list of [Awesome React Boilerplates](/awesome-react-boilerplates) for a solid footing for your React-based apps.

 Contributions via comments welcome.
 The best React and React Native Components will be moved into the article body and the `nofollow` removed.
 {: .notice--info }